albar965/littlenavmap-manual/src/en/INFO.rst

 Note that the formatted
 clipboard content is removed when *Little Navmap* is closed.

-Bearing and distance (rhumb line constant course) to the user aircraft is shown for airports, navaids and userpoints if connected to a simulator and if the distance is below 500 NM.
+Bearing and distance to the user aircraft is shown for airports, navaids and userpoints if connected to a simulator and if the distance is below 500 NM.